 EPA's Role with the North American Development Bank (NADB)

-The amended Charter approved by the Board of Directors took effect on November 10, 2017 for these two institutions, the Border Environment Cooperation Commission (BECC) and North American Development Bank, to merge as one institution, called the North American Development Bank (NADB).
+On November 10, 2017, the Border Environment Cooperation Commission (BECC) and the North American Development Bank merged as one institution, called the North American Development Bank (NADB), continuing to fulfill these essential functions.
 Exit

 The NADB is jointly governed by the United States and Mexico, via a 10-member Board of Directors:

 - From the federal government of the United States, the board members include the Administrator for EPA, and the Secretaries of State and Treasury.

 - From the federal government of Mexico, the board members include the Secretaries for the Environment and Natural Resources (SEMARNAT), Treasury (Hacienda; SHCP), and External Relations (Secretaria de Relaciones Exteriores; SRE).